AhmadTNofal/billingAPI/README.md

 This project provides RESTful APIs for handling bill inquiries, bill payments, and bill inquiry responses.
 The APIs are implemented using Flask and MySQL.

 ## Features
+- Login: Using JWT to produce access token
 - Bill Inquiry Request: Endpoint to submit a bill inquiry.
 - Bill Payment Information: Endpoint to submit bill payment information.
-- Bill Inquiry Response: Endpoint to submit responses to bill inquiries.
+- Logs: Save all endpoints responses to logs Table

 ## Requirements
 - Python 3.6+